Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * required credentials and year of experience: We need a candidate that dispose a bachelor’s degree in Engineering Technology or other related engineering.
 This person must have experience using computerized Maintenance tools.
 Furthermore, we employ only highly skilled staff with extensive international experience (minimum previous experience of 10 years in the sector).
 In addition, the candidate has to demonstrate languages developed skills, especially in English and French.
 * job type (full-time, part-time): full-time
 * Location: remote or offices center in Prague
-* Salary, benefits and perks:
+* Salary, benefits and perks: CZK 45.586

  Sybil3D is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, colour, religion, sex, sexual orientation, gender identity, national origin, or disability status.
 In fact, we require from you to send your CV without any photo to ensure the equality of our process.

 ### Job posting for Operators:
+ * Job openings: The shortage is to hire 6 operating engineers but the automation risk is 95%.
+So we decide to offer only 1 job for this occupation because the company is not yet prepared to be completaly automated.
  * Occupation (SOC): Operating engineers and other construction equipment operators (47-2073.00)
   * Industry (NAIC): 321991 Manufactured Home (Moble Home) Manufacturing
   * List of task and skills: